 La Jefa

-La Jefa Cafe, 1605 Latimer St, 215-475-5500, lajefaphilly.com
+La Jefa Cafe, 1605 Latimer St., 215-475-5500, lajefaphilly.com

 Café y Chocolate

-Café y Chocolate, 1532 Snyder Ave, 267-639-4506, cafeychocolatephiladelphia.com
+Café y Chocolate, 1532 Snyder Ave., 267-639-4506, cafeychocolatephiladelphia.com

 La Llorona

 I got La Llorona’s pozole ($18) delivered on a frigid winter day.
-It didn’t come in a bucket, but it did fill up a quart container.
-Theirs is essentially a pozole blanco (but you can also get rojo or verde).
+Theirs is essentially a pozole blanco, but you can also order rojo or verde variations.
 This is a clear white broth with pork, hominy, and oregano.
-It’s served with three tostadas painted with refried beans, drizzled with avocado crema and sprinkled with queso fresco.
+It’s served with three tostadas painted with refried beans, drizzled with avocado crema, and sprinkled with queso fresco.
 Shredded lettuce and matchsticks of radish come on the side.
 I highly recommend you get a quesadilla for dipping into the soup.
+This is perfect for those who consider themselves spice-averse (though the tostadas pack a bit of heat).
+The flavor is deep, porky, and herbaceous, but not too chili-forward.
+The pork is extremely tender, even silky.

-La Llorona, 1551 W Passyunk Ave, 215-515-3276, lalloronaphilly.com
+La Llorona, 1551 W. Passyunk Ave., 215-515-3276, lalloronaphilly.com